 Archie's integration depth sets it apart from standalone AI tools.
 The system understands case context, client preferences, and firm protocols, providing assistance that feels natural and informed.

-Billing automation has become a standout feature.
-Archie analyzes attorney activities and generates accurate billing descriptions automatically.
+Billing automation analyzes attorney activities and generates accurate billing descriptions automatically.
 This reduces administrative burden while improving billing accuracy and client transparency.

 The platform maintains strict confidentiality protocols by processing all data within the firm's existing infrastructure.
-No client information leaves the secure environment, addressing key ethical concerns about AI usage.
+No client information leaves the secure environment.

 LEAP offers an integrated suite of AI tools covering multiple practice management functions.
 The platform combines Matter AI, LawY research capabilities, and Generator document drafting in a unified interface.